snowdrop/component-operator-demo/README.md

 ### Use ap4k and yaml files generated

-- Edit the pom.xml file of the `fruit-client-sb` and `fruit-backend-sb` and add the `ap4k` gavs (responsible to scan the annotated class and to generate the yaml resource files)
+- Edit the pom.xml file of the `fruit-client-sb` and `fruit-backend-sb` maven modules and add the `ap4k` gavs (responsible to scan the annotated class and to generate the yaml resource files)
 ```xml
 <!-- To generate CRD -->
 <dependency>